projectcapsule/capsule/docs/operator/mtb/require-always-imagepullpolicy.md

 EOF
 ```

-You should receive an error message denying the request:
+You must receive an error message denying the request:

 ```
 Error from server